 Once you are afflicted with Graves’ disease, some of the symptoms you may experience are: irritability, weight loss, changes in sleep patterns, tremors, irregular heartbeat or irregular bowel movements.
 Lemon balm tea inhibits production of thyroid hormones and reduces these symptoms.

-8. Colic – a combination of lemon balm, fennel and German chamomile will help reduce intensity of colic in a breast-fed infant.
+8. Colic – a combination of lemon balm, fennel and German chamomile will help reduce the intensity of colic in a breastfed infant.
 If the mother drinks this mixture twice a day for at least a week, effects of the tea will pass on to the child through her milk.

 Lemon Balm Tea Online: